five-hundred-eleven/five-hundred-eleven.github.io/_posts/2019-11-17-Lambda-Unit-1-Build-Week.md

 #### Canada

+Canada had a high percentage of TKOs early on.
+Since 2009 most wins have been by decision.

 <iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/ufc-fight-outcomes-Canada.html"></iframe>

 #### Poland

+Polish athletes achieved many TKOs from 2005 to 2013.
+Since 2014 most wins were by decision.

 <iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/ufc-fight-outcomes-Poland.html"></iframe>

 #### All Countries

+This plot shows the UFC as a whole.
+In the 1990s, Submissions were most common.
+In the 2000s, KOs/TKOs were frequent.
+Since 2009 most wins have been by decision.

 <iframe id="igraph-num-fighters" scrolling="no" width="100%" height="500px" src="https://stromsy.nfshost.com/content/ufc-fight-outcomes-total.html"></iframe>